python-pillow/Pillow/docs/handbook/image-file-formats.rst

 .. versionadded:: 9.5.0

-Pillow identifies and reads images in Quite OK Image format.
+Pillow reads images in Quite OK Image format, using a Python decoder.

 SUN
 ^^^